-If you have any further questions regarding the psychological assessment process, please contact us.
+If you have any further questions regarding the assessment process, please contact us.
 We are happy to help walk you through the process.

 What should I bring to the neuropsychological evaluation?

-Bringing in previous psychological or neuropsychological evaluations, a child’s Individualized Education Plan (IEP) or 504 Plan, and medical records can be extremely helpful in the assessment process.
+Bringing in previous psychological or neuropsychological evaluations, a child’s Individualized Education Plan (IEP) or 504 Plan, other school records, and medical records can be extremely helpful in the assessment process.
 These documents help provide further information on every unique patient and help us determine the appropriate battery of assessments to be utilized.
 With your consent, we will review these documents to incorporate into the final evaluation report.

 We also encourage all patients to bring water and a nutritious snack to each testing session.
 Also, we recommend you dress comfortably and in layers to maintain comfort throughout the evaluation.

 What happens after the neuropsychological evaluation is complete?